What should nest boxes be mounted on?

 still prefer steel pipe.
 After all you never know what extra weight the pole may

-Alaska, taken by Tim van Nus.
+box in Alaska, taken by Tim van Nus.

 Learn About Birds at Tree Swallow Nest Box Projects